IamAdiSri/cmn4recosys/README.md

 [This](https://github.com/IamAdiSri/cmn4recosys) repository by [**Aditya Srivastava**](https://github.com/IamAdiSri/) is a PyTorch port to the original TensorFlow [project](https://github.com/tebesu/CollaborativeMemoryNetwork).

+____

 ### Running the Collaborative Memory Network

 1. Start a Jupyter server and open the notebook.
-2. Run the cells starting at the top and moving downwards.
+2. Run notebook cells, beginning at the top and moving downwards.
 3. **Pretraining the network is optional**; pretrained embeddings have been provided already in `pretrain/`.

 ### Requirements